Grammar / B2 Grammar lessons and exercises / Ellipsis and substitution: Omitting or replacing words / Page 3

 • ‘Which car do you prefer?’
 ‘I like the red one.’

-• Are you going to wear these trousers or the ones that I gave you?
+• Will you wear these trousers or the ones that I gave you?

 • I’d lend you a pen, but this is the only one I have.